Home is...

 In particular, I've been thinking of Liberia.
 I was born in Monrovia and I lived around the north of Liberia for the first twelve years of my life.
 Quite a number of those years clashed with the civil wars and political instability that ravaged the nation from the latter half of the eighties to the beginnings of the milennium.
 It, of course, affected me directly.
 My family were executed early into the conflict and I spent time in a Small Boy Unit as a soldier, up until the 1995 ceasefire.
 Then, I was relocated to the US by an NGO, where I lived out the next fifteen or so years being moved around several different states.

 I never truly thought of the US as home.
-Despite being 'technically inconspicuous' (my parents were likely white Americans and my mother tongue was English), I was a stranger in an extremely unfamiliar, overwhelming, land that I didn't have much of a choice to be in.
+Despite my parents likely being white Americans and my mother tongue being English, I was a stranger in an extremely unfamiliar, overwhelming, land that I didn't have much of a choice to be in.
 The people raising me often seemed to forget that.
-The organisation gave me an education, an adoptive family, and psychological counselling, they also guaranteed me American citizenship, but I had to put work into assimilating into this new society: I had to train myself to speak differently - as a child I had both a Liberian accent and was much more comfortable using Liberian English - to fit in, I had to familiarise myself with White American culture, I had to forgo the food and customs I grew up with and try and embrace ones that felt alien, all while being battered with fragments of my repressed memories of the horrors of the civil war.
+The organisation gave me an education, an adoptive family, and psychological counselling, they also guaranteed me American citizenship, but I had to put work into assimilating into this new society: I had to train myself to speak differently - as a child I had both a Liberian accent and was much more comfortable speaking Liberian English - to fit in, I had to familiarise myself with White American culture, I had to forgo the food and customs I grew up with and try and embrace ones that felt alien, all while being battered with fragments of my repressed memories of the horrors of the civil war.
 What this did was instil a deep feeling of being a permanent outsider, more actor than person.
 It's funny: at the time in Liberia everyone was aware of the nation's entwined history with the US and many Americo-Liberians thought of themselves as honorary Americans: part of an extra undisclosed state.
 We felt more important and closer with the US than any other 'foreign' country.
 In America, I quickly learned that not many people could point to Liberia on a map, were largely ignorant of the hardships that enveloped my life for the last six years, and my entire self was starkly different from them in a way that they would detest.
 That's one of the reasons I never felt I was American.
 Living there felt more like it was stripping my soul from me until I was nothing, and I always felt uncomfortable and distant among others, since nobody could truly understand what I was going through.
 There was very little shared experience to be had.

 I didn't particularly think of Liberia as home, either.
 Liberia to me - in adulthood, at least - was overtaken by very poor associations.
 It was the hot sun speeding up the decomposition of scavenger-eaten bodies in the streets; it was the nights sleeping in the humid rainforests where I listened to distant shelling and was bitten by untold numbers of mosquitoes; it was me walking the dirt roads between villages with my rifle hitting against my back, pulling at my oversized shirt that was already soaked in sweat like a second skin despite the early hour; it was the horrific withdrawals in my temporary hotel room after years of consuming brown-brown (a drug commonly given to West African child soldiers, made up of cocaine/amphetamine and smokeless gunpowder) laced meals, and it was the backdrop my regular nightmares played out on.
 I wasn't angry that I'd been taken out of the country and I don't think I ever truly missed it.
 My memories were too painful, too raw, to miss it.
 It would have been worse if I had stayed anyhow: things were about to tip into more periods of conflict where I may have had to fight again, and the assistance people received within the country was often rushed, inadequate, and riddled with corruption even if the charities tried their best to reach everyone.
 I was privileged to be rehabilitated in the US.
-Otherwise, I would have lived in poverty in the slums where most of the former child soldiers ended up, struggled with unmanaged PTSD and drug addiction, and likely remained illiterate, and that's if I didn't commit suicide.
+Otherwise, I would have lived in poverty where most of the former child soldiers ended up, struggled with unmanaged PTSD and drug addiction, and likely remained illiterate, and that's if I didn't commit suicide.

 For a large portion of my life I didn't believe I had a home.
 I felt nothing for any nation I lived in, I didn't feel patriotic, and I didn't feel nostalgic.
 Being in the military made my existence in places very transient.
 I had no living relatives that I knew of and few friends.
 What I accepted as a home came much later.
 In my thirties, I emigrated to New Zealand with my wife and son to give them a less dangerous, more out of sight, life.
 I had a few years where my inhuman form meant I struggled to find non-military work, so during those years I spent a lot of time raising my son and trying to make a home for us all.
 Something that I had never done before.
 That was the first time I belonged somewhere.
 That's what made me happy.
 It was less the location (although it was a very nice place to live) and more the people I was with; I really cherished living alongside them and seeing them smile.
 So as cheesy as saying that is, my 'true' home was my family.
 As far as my memories have gone, that never changed.
 Another location I would place some sentimental value to was the two years I spent in New York City.
 At the time, I didn't really think much of it, and again it had negative associations, but nowadays I view it relatively positively.
 Or at least, I feel a familiarity with it.
 I joke that if I were dropped into the city in this life my 'instincts' would kick in and I could survive there over anywhere else.